voken1/docs/whitepaper/technical_path.rst

 vnSDK
 -----

-vnSDK is the first end user application built on a vnP2PNET network (and encapsulates vnRPC remote procedure call protocol), which defines a series of standards and provides convenient interfaces for end users.
-It can take advantage of the advantage of vnCHAIN block chain.
-At the same time, give VISION the potential to expand its business in the future.
-Both official applications and future involvement of more partners or organizations in the development of VISION applications will facilitate the vnSDK and will make the entire ecosystem more open and rich.

 The vnSDK is the first end-user application built on a vnP2PNET (encapsulating the vnRPC at the same time).
 This development kit defines a set of standards and provides a convenient interface